anandrajsingh/anandrajsingh.github.io/_posts/2024-7-18-Openstack.md

 **Keystone**
 API client authentication, service discovery, and distributed multi-tenant authorization by implementing Openstack's Identity API.
 It supports LDAP, OAuth, OpenID Connect, SAML and SQL.
 It is organized as a group of internal services exposed on one or many endpoints.
 For example, an authenticate call will validate user/ project credentials with the Identity service and upon success, create and return a token with the Token service.

+**Glance**
+Glance image service include discovering, registering and retrieving virtual machine images.
+It has RESTful API that allows querying of VM image metadata as well as retrieval of actual image.
+VM image made available through Glance can be stored in a variety of locations from simple filesystems to object-storage systems like the OpenStack Swift Project.

+It requires Keystone for basic function.